jlbjulio/StockMarket-LSTM-Prediction/README.md

 This repository was developed as part of the course **Aprendizaje Automático** during the 2025 semester by **Julio Lara**, from the **Ingeniería en Sistemas/Tecnología** program at the **Universidad Tecnológica de Panamá (UTP)**.

+---

+> **Note**: This project was originally developed in Spanish.
+The README is written in English for documentation and sharing purposes.